Multiwfn -- A Multifunctional Wavefunction Analyzer

 *When plotting IR spectrum in main function 11, the anharmonic frequencies and intensities outputted by G09 D.01 can be parsed.

-*After the AIM basins are integrated via option 7 in main function 17, the basin volumes with rho>0.001 will be shown, which can be regarded as atomic volume.
+*After the AIM basins were integrated via option 7 in basin analysis module, the basin volumes with rho>0.001 will be shown, which can be regarded as atomic volume.

 *By option 1, quantitative molecular surface analysis module now is able to generate and analyze isosurface of any real space function.
 In addition, the grid data of real space function can be directly loaded from external .cub/.grd file rather than calculated by Multiwfn internally.

 *The rule for locating settings.ini file is changed.
-In current version, Multiwfn will try to find and use this file in current folder, if it is not presented, the settings.ini in the path defined by "Multiwfnpath" environment variable will be used (if still missing, using default settings instead).
+In current version, Multiwfn tries to find and use this file in current folder, if it is not presented, the settings.ini in the path defined by "Multiwfnpath" environment variable will be used (if still missing, default settings will be employed instead).

-*Deformation density now and be integrated in fuzzy atomic space (via option 1 of main function 15) and AIM basin (via option 7 in main function 17).
+*Deformation density now and be integrated in fuzzy atomic space (via option 1 of fuzzy space analysis module) and AIM basin (via option 7 in basin analysis module).

-*User defined function now supports a lots of LDA and GGA exchange-correlation functionals, such as SVWN5, PBE, BLYP, PW91, B97, HCTH407.
+*User-defined function now supports a lot of LDA and GGA exchange-correlation functionals, such as SVWN5, PBE, BLYP, PW91, B97, HCTH407.
 Corresponding XC potentials are also available.
 See the end of Section 2.7 of the manual for detail.
 In the meantime, Pauli potential is supported (iuserfunc=60), this quantity corresponds to Eq.
 16 of Comp.
 Theor.
 Chem., 1006, 92-99.
-Pauli force and Pauli charge are supported too.BUG FIXED
+Pauli force and Pauli charge are supported as well.

 *For certain cases the result of Hirshfeld partition in fuzzy atomic space analysis module is inaccurate, this problem has been fixed.